Tommy Maddox: 2003

 Maddox led the Steelers to a Week 1 (September 7) 34–15 victory in Heinz Field over rival Baltimore Ravens and rookie quarterback Kyle Boller.
 With a 134.3 passer rating, Maddox completed 21-for-29 passes for 260 yards and three touchdowns.
-Hines Ward caught two of the touchdowns and Jay Riemersma one.
+Hines Ward caught two of the touchdowns and Jay Riemersma caught the other one.
 Although Maddox passed for 336 yards the following game in a Week 2 (September 14) 41–20 loss to the Kansas City Chiefs, Maddox regressed statistically, with 28-for-47 passing, one touchdown, three interceptions, four sacks, and a 62.0 rating.
 In Week 3 (September 21), the Steelers beat the Cincinnati Bengals at home, 17–10.
 On 21-of-34 passing, Maddox passed for 240 yards, one touchdown, and one interception.
 Late in the second quarter, Maddox successfully completed a trick play called "Bengal", in which on field goal formation (fourth-and-three at the 50), Maddox took the snap on his knee and passed to Jerame Tuman, who advanced 23 yards to the Bengals' nine yard line.
 This trick play would lead to a touchdown and Steelers 7–0 edge at halftime.
 With 5:54 left in the fourth quarter, the Steelers ran down the clock the point where Maddox took a knee to seal the victory.
 Afterwards, the Steelers would lose five in a row and fall to 2–6 for the first half of the season.
 The five-game losing streak included a 33–13 loss in Week 5 (October 5) to rival Cleveland Browns, the team that Pittsburgh eliminated from the previous season's playoffs.
 On 11-of-24 passing for 136 yards and a 29.2 passer rating, Maddox threw two interceptions and lost one fumble; Cleveland cornerback Daylon McCutcheon returned one interception 75 yards for a touchdown.
 At Mile High Stadium on Week 6 (October 12), Pittsburgh lost 17–14 to the Denver Broncos.
 This game was Maddox's first interception-free game since Week 1, but Maddox was sacked seven times for 56 yards.

 Alternating wins and losses in the second half of the season, the Steelers went 4–4 to finish 2003 with a 6–10 record.
 Maddox completed a 16-yard touchdown pass to Hines Ward with nearly one minute left in the Week 13 (November 30) game against the Cincinnati Bengals and put the Steelers up 20–17, but the Bengals would score a touchdown in the final minute to win 24–20 and dash any chance that the Steelers would make the playoffs.
 Although Maddox broke the team record this season for most single-season completions, the Steelers offense ranked only 22nd league-wide.